chilts/chilts.github.com/recipe/_posts/2010-01-26-asparagus-pea-and-spinach-pasta.md

 tags: [ asparagus, spinach, pasta ]
 ---

-From: [Prawn, pea and asparagus pasta](http://www.healthyfood.co.nz/recipes/2007/november/prawn-pea-and-asparagus-pasta).
+From [Prawn, pea and asparagus pasta](http://www.healthyfood.co.nz/recipes/2007/november/prawn-pea-and-asparagus-pasta).

 The sour cream adds creaminess, the lemon and chilli little spikes of flavour, and the greens and asparagus give a